aneldev/dynadux/doc/Terminology.md

 An instance of the Dynadux has the `state` getter and the `dispatch` method only.

+# Store state or IAppState

+Is the state that is used by the store.
+This state is build by the Store's `initialState`s or by the added sections.

+The `IAppState` is not exposed to the sections and reducers but not always to the Object user, depends on what is exposed by the output of your business store.

+The `IAppState` would be structured like database, and the state would be exported by functions that are using this data resource.

-# Business Store
+# Business Store or IAppStore

-Business Store is an instance that uses Dynadux internally.
+Business Store is an instance that uses Dynadux internally and exposes business methods.

 # Reducer